wix/stylable/site/docs/guides/components-basics.md

 }
 ```

-Let's also import `Button`'s stylesheet into the `panel` stylesheet.
+Let's also import `Button`'s stylesheet into the `Panel` stylesheet.
 You can then target the internal parts of the component that you imported:

 ```css
 /* panel.st.css */